 - 1. Due diligence review of information submitted by the modeling organization.
-For existing modeling organizations, the due diligence review concentrates on any changes in the disclosures and forms from the previously-accepted hurricane model. - 2.
+For existing modeling organizations, the due diligence review concentrates on (1) any changes in the disclosures and forms from the currently accepted hurricane model, and (2) selected parts of the hurricane model that have not been updated. - 2.
 On-site tests of the hurricane model under the control and supervision of the Professional Team.
 The objective is to observe the hurricane model in operation and the results it produces during a "real time" run.
 This is necessary in order to avoid the possibility that the modeling organization could recalibrate the hurricane model solely for producing desirable results. - 3.
 Verification that information provided by the modeling organization in the disclosures and forms is valid and is an accurate and fairly complete description of the hurricane model. - 4.
 Review for compliance with the hurricane standards. - 5.
-Review of trade secret items.
+Review of trade secret data and information.